 Exceptions to Informed Consent

 There are, obviously, many exceptions to the process of securing informed consent in psychotherapy and counseling.
 Emergencies are obvious examples.
 Many state laws and professional association codes of ethics have provisions that permit or even mandate to release information and provide treatment and assessment under certain circumstances, without an informed consent.
 These situations may include when a client is in danger to self or others, child or elder abuse or neglect, and Tarasoff.
-For a summary article, "Ethics Codes On Record Keeping and Informed Consent In Psychotherapy and Counseling," click here.
+Summary article, "Ethics Codes On Record Keeping and Informed Consent In Psychotherapy and Counseling"

 As was noted above, Thomas Szasz has written extensively about the prevalence and abusive practices of these exceptions.
 Additional critique of involuntary incarcerations and hospitalizations has been provided by HHCR.
 In contrast to emergency situations and other exceptions, it is critical that a client receive enough information on which to base informed consent, and that the consent is wholly voluntary and has not been forced in any way.
 HIPAA regulations have introduced numerous exceptions and allow information to be shared among team members and other health care providers.
 However, these regulations, as is often the case with mental health laws, are pre-empted by stricter state laws.